mairalatif20-netizen/Syntecxhub_studentmanagement/README.md

 This project demonstrates the use of file I/O and OOP concepts in Python while building a practical and easy-to-use management system

-or a more professional version (for LinkedIn upload)